pasca-l/minecraft-server/README.md

 ### Recommended server software
 - [Paper](https://github.com/PaperMC/Paper)
 > The most widely used, high-performance Minecraft server that aims to fix gameplay and mechanics inconsistencies.

-## Todos
-- Allow connections from outside of local network.